 - If the cyberbully physically threatens you, contact the police.

 In addition, you should also consider contacting an attorney.

 We Can Help You Defend Yourself from Workplace Cyberbullies

 Here at the Federal Employment Law Firm of Aaron D. Wersing, PLLC, we are passionate about protecting federal employees.

 Our practice focuses specifically on federal employment law; we’re familiar with all kinds of federal employment claims, including cyberbullying.

 If you’re experiencing cyberbullying in the workplace, we can help you understand your legal options and what you can do to protect yourself.

 We know that hiring an attorney can be a significant financial burden.
 However, we don’t want money to keep you from contacting us.

-That’s why all of our initial consultations are free.
 Don’t let the trauma of cyberbullying continue.
 Reach out to us today.